mdwohl/reading-notes/structure-html.md

 ### Heading Groups '<hgroup>'
 Groups together a setting of one more more headings '<h1>' through '<h6>'.

-### Figures '<figure>' and '<figcaption>'
+### Figures and '<figcaption>'
 Contains content referenced from article's main content flow.
-Images, videos, graphs, examples, supporting text, etc. '<figure>' should contain a '<figcaption>' as alternate text for accessibility.
+Images, videos, graphs, examples, supporting text, etc.

+Figure tags should contain a '<figcaption>' as alternate text for accessibility.

 ### Sectioning Elements '<div>'

 Used to group together related elements.

 ### Linking
-HTML5 can use anchor /"<a>" tags around an element to turn an entire element into a link.
+HTML5 can use anchor tags around an element to turn an entire element into a link.

 *note*: Some older browsers do know understand HTML5 elements, and require JavaScript support to work properly.